 - Are you a savvy entrepreneur with a passion and real drive to start your business in the very near future?
+If so, do you know what the market trends have been like and what you need to keep an eye on in the future?

 1. Shopify is still on the rise - Thomas Smale, Founder, FE International

-As one of the world’s leading e-commerce website platforms, Shopify is an appealing option to those wanting to start a business or acquire a new business because they are easy to setup and manage.
+As one of the world’s leading e-commerce website platforms, Shopify is an appealing option to those wanting to start a business or acquire a new business because they are easy to set up and manage.

 One of the most frequent questions we get is ‘how do I not only start but maintain a successful business?’
 There is no sure answer to this question, but the things we suggest to our clients are: